 10. Buy some ingredients online.

 After scouting around, I found that I could buy some ingredients online for cheaper than in my local grocery and health food stores.
-Thrive Market and Amazon are great places to start to find good prices on coconut oil, sucanat, maple syrup, and other real food ingredients.
+Thrive Market (click here to see the Exclusive Offer for Crumbs readers!) and Amazon are great places to start to find good prices on coconut oil, sucanat, maple syrup, and other real food ingredients.

 11. Cook in bulk.